mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl group channel status
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+**Description**

   Shows the group constrain status for the specified channel

 Format